 The Statue of Unity was officially unveiled on October 31, 2018.
 It depicts Vallabhbhai Patel, who was the leader of the independence movement in India.
 The statue was first conceived of in 2014, and was designed by an Indian sculptor by the name of Ram V. Sutar.
 The statue is by far the tallest statue in the world, as it stands more than one hundred feet taller than the next tallest statue, the Spring Temple Buddha.

-The Spring Temple Buddha is the tallest statue in the world rising to 420 feet.
+The Spring Temple Buddha is the second-tallest statue in the world.
 Located in Lushan, Henan Province in China, it depicts the Vairocana Buddha.
 It was built from 1997 to 2008 using gold, copper, and steel by the Chinese government in response to the destruction of the Bamiyan Buddhas in Afghanistan by the Taliban.
 It was built in Henan because it is a destination of Buddhist pilgrimages, and assumes an important place in Chinese Buddhist history.
 Located amidst lush hills, it is a hub for tourists from all over the world.
 The Spring Temple Buddha has both religious and cultural importance.

-Laykyun Setkyar comes as the second tallest statue in the world depicting Gautama Buddha.
+Laykyun Setkyar comes as the third tallest statue in the world.
+It depicts Gautama Buddha.
 It was built between 1996 and 2008 by Chief Abbot Ven.
 Narada who did not live to see its completion.
 It stands at 381 feet and is located in Monywa, Sagaing Division in Myanmar.
 It was built as a tribute to Buddha and predominantly has religious significance.
 A reclining Buddha lays beside it with thousands of paintings depicted various religious concepts inside it.
 The sheer size of the Laykyun Setkyar had made it a popular tourists’ attraction.

 Other Massive Statues